Best Yoga Exercises For Beginners At Home:

 - Reach for your feet again.

 Try touching your toes or the floor.
-At first you may not be successful but doing it regularly would definitely increase your flexibility.
+At first, you may not be successful but doing it regularly would definitely increase your flexibility.

 4. Corpse Pose (Sav Asana)

 This is the hardest and easiest of all yoga postures.
 Even the most flexible people and masters of yoga can find this asana extremely challenging.
-It involves being completely still and savouring the effects of all yoga asana you have done.
+It involves being completely still and savoring the effects of all yoga asana you have done.
 It is during this time, that your mind becomes really silent.

 HOW TO DO IT